rishabhdubeyiisc/fast_sync_udp/README.md

 ---

-*This implementation follows the IEEE Std C37.118.2-2011 standard for synchrophasor data transfer in power systems.*
+*This implementation follows the IEEE Std C37.118.2-2011 standard for synchrophasor data transfer in power systems with advanced machine learning capabilities for modern power grid monitoring and analysis.*